 - a) interest on money borrowed for the purpose of producing taxable profits together with any legal fees, stamp duty and other expenses in connection with that loan.
 The interest must also satisfy one of a number of other specified conditions before it is deductible.
-These other conditions are essentially anti-tax avoidance rules designed, for example, to prevent taxpayers from obtaining a tax deduction for interest expenses when the borrowing is secured by either a deposit or loan made by the taxpayer (or an associate) and the interest income on which is not subject to Hong Kong tax; - b) rent on buildings or land occupied to produce taxable profits; - c) foreign income taxes on specified income (e.g. interest income) chargeable to profits tax, subject to certain conditions; - d) bad or doubtful debts proved to the satisfaction of the tax authorities to have become bad, where the debts are amounts previously included as taxable trading receipts or are loans made in the ordinary course of a money-lending business; - e) impairment losses in respect of credit-impaired loans (if fair value basis for financial instruments is elected for profits tax filing purposes), and where the debts are amounts previously included as taxable trading receipts or are loans made in the ordinary course of a money-lending business: - f) the cost of repairing articles, premises, machinery and equipment used to produce taxable profits; - q) the cost of replacing implements, utensils or articles used to produce taxable profits; - h) the cost of registering trademarks, designs or patents used in the production of taxable profits; - i) certain expenditure on in-house research and development (R&D) activities and certain payments made to R&D institutions (including Designated Local Research Institutions (DLRIs)) for subcontracted R&D activities (see Enhanced deduction of research and development expenditure below); - j) employers' contributions to Mandatory Provident Fund schemes or other approved retirement schemes (limited to 15% of each employee's yearly emoluments); and - k) charitable donations (in cash) to approved charities, subject to certain conditions.
+These other conditions are essentially anti-tax avoidance rules designed, for example, to prevent taxpayers from obtaining a tax deduction for interest expenses when the borrowing is secured by either a deposit or loan made by the taxpayer (or an associate) and the interest income on which is not subject to Hong Kong tax; - b) rent on buildings or land occupied to produce taxable profits; - c) foreign income taxes on specified income (e.g. interest income) chargeable to profits tax and foreign income taxes charged on gross income basis paid in respect of certain income (such as withholding tax on royalty) subject to certain conditions; - d) bad or doubtful debts proved to the satisfaction of the tax authorities to have become bad, where the debts are amounts previously included as taxable trading receipts or are loans made in the ordinary course of a money-lending business; - e) impairment losses in respect of credit-impaired loans (if fair value basis for financial instruments is elected for profits tax filing purposes), and where the debts are amounts previously included as taxable trading receipts or are loans made in the ordinary course of a money-lending business; - f) the cost of repairing articles, premises, machinery and equipment used to produce taxable profits; - g) the cost of replacing implements, utensils or articles used to produce taxable profits; - h) the cost of registering trademarks, designs or patents used in the production of taxable profits; - i) certain expenditure on in-house R&D activities and certain payments made to R&D institutions (including Designated Local Research Institutions (DLRIs)) for subcontracted R&D activities (see Enhanced deduction of research and development expenditure below);

+- j) employers' contributions to Mandatory Provident Fund schemes or other approved retirement schemes (limited to 15% of each employee's yearly emoluments); and - k) charitable donations (in cash) to approved charities, subject to certain conditions.

-Tax deductions are available for certain capital expenditure (see Tax relief for capital expenditure - pages 17 to 19).
+Tax deductions are available for certain capital expenditure (see Tax relief for capital expenditure - pages 18 to 19).